apurboroy7077/AR7Express_Frontend_Source_Code/DEVELOPER_NOTES.md

 7. Added Sign in Section of Homepage.
 8. Added Trends Section and Top Pick Section in Homepage.
 Date: 15/1/2024, Monday.
 9. Added Footer.
 Date: 15/1/2024, Monday.
+10. Added Responsiveness to Navbar, Date 16/1/2024, Tuesday.
+11. Date 17/1/2024, Wednesday, Added Carousel for Larger Screens with Swiper and made a Product Section for larger screens which is used inside the large Screen Carousel and Also outside it.
+Experimented with lots of Carousel Packages like react-responsive-carousel, swiper and more.
+Finally Chose Swiper for making carousel for larger Screens.